Evolutionary Factor Searching for Sparse Portfolio Optimization Using Large Language Models: Experiments

 \textbf{Methods.} To evaluate the performance of our EFS framework, we benchmark it against a comprehensive suite of established portfolio construction methodologies.
 These baselines are divided into two main categories: traditional non-sparse portfolio strategies and modern sparse portfolio models.
-Non-sparse benchmarks include: Equal weighting ($1/N$) portfolio; Minimum conditional Value at Risk (Min-CVaR) optimization; Maximum Sharpe Ratio (Max-Sharpe) optimization.
-Sparse benchmarks include: SSPO \cite{lai2018short}; General machine learning selectors consist of XGBoost and LightGBM (LGBM); State-of-the-art sparse strategies consist of mSSRM-PGA \cite{lin2024a} and ASMCVaR \cite{pmlr-v235-lin24w}.
+Non-sparse benchmarks include Equal weighting ($1/N$) portfolio, Minimum conditional Value at Risk (Min-CVaR) optimization, Maximum Sharpe Ratio (Max-Sharpe) optimization.
+Sparse benchmarks include a short-term sparse portfolio optimizer SSPO \cite{lai2018short} (used on FF benchmarks only), general machine learning selectors XGBoost \cite{Chen:2016:XST:2939672.2939785}, LightGBM (LGBM) \cite{ke2017lightgbm}, more recent sparse-portfolio strategies mSSRM-PGA \cite{lin2024a} and ASMCVaR \cite{pmlr-v235-lin24w}.

-\textbf{Evaluation.} To comprehensively evaluate portfolio performance and factor quality, we adopt several widely-used metrics, including \textit{Cumulative Wealth (CW)}, \textit{Sharpe Ratio (SR)}, and \textit{Maximum Drawdown (MDD)}.
-For all evaluations, we compute daily Sharpe Ratios using a zero risk-free rate, as our backtesting horizon spans multiple interest rate regimes, and using a fixed rate may introduce bias.
+\textbf{Evaluation.} We assess portfolio performance using standard metrics: \textit{Cumulative Wealth (CW)}, \textit{Compound Annual Growth Rate (CAGR)}, \textit{Sharpe Ratio (SR)}, and \textit{Maximum Drawdown (MDD)}, as defined in Section~\ref{sec:prelim_l0}.
+CAGR is reported only for the real-market datasets, whose test windows differ in length.
+Daily Sharpe Ratios are computed with zero risk-free rate to avoid bias across shifting rate regimes.

-\textbf{Implement and Parameters Details.} Given the use of online LLM services and the volatile nature of financial markets, the overall performance of our framework may vary across runs due to three main factors: (1) stochastic quality of LLM outputs, (2) occasional market events that align with certain factors, and (3) the compounding effects across long backtesting periods.
-Specifically, for each market dataset, to mitigate noise from individual LLM outputs and transient market conditions, we repeat the factor search process three times and report performance under \textit{aggregated evaluation}, where all discovered factors across the three runs are pooled together into a unified factor library, and then re-evaluated in a single backtest.

-We choose two common online LLM services: GPT-4.1 and DeepSeek-V3.
-In our experiments, we adopt a fixed lookback window of \( T = 30 \) for computing alpha factors, as prior work~\cite{lin2024a} and our tests show minimal sensitivity to window size.
-Moreover, most factor designs (e.g., momentum, mean reversion) rely on short-term price patterns, making longer windows unnecessary.
-Considering implementation constraints and LLM context limits, we use only two variables—closing price and returns—for factor construction.
-All factor scores are normalized to the range [-1, 1], and we select top-5 scoring assets at each step.
-To isolate factor quality, we apply equal weighting to selected assets throughout.